A7h7m7e7d/RISE-/README.md

-# accident-detector
-the accident detector system work using YOLO v8, to detect accidents
+# reducing the responding time detector